williamdemeo/math2001-spring2019/schedule/README.md

 | Apr 15 | Apr 17 | Apr 19 |
 | Apr 22 | Apr 24 | Apr 26 |
 | Apr 29 | May1 | May 3  (Reading Day) |

+For various religious holidays, go to www.interfaithcalendar.org.

+Go to www.colorado.edu/ftep/ to download the PDF.

 <!-- Jan.
 30